-Saint Raphael Academy will induct its second class into its Hall of Fame on Saturday, April 2, 2022 at the Alpine Country Club in Cranston.
-The Hall of Fame event will honor those who have had a long association and outstanding record of service and loyalty to the Academy.
+The second class of Saint Raphael Academy Hall of Fame honorees was inducted on Saturday, April 2, 2022, at the Alpine Country Club in Cranston.
+The event acknowledged those who have had a long association and outstanding record of service and loyalty to the Academy.
 The event was rescheduled from March 2020.

 The inductees in the Class of 2020 are: